iotempire/iotempower/doc/installation.rst

   and an IoT testsystem on the pi, as well as links to the Node-RED installation.

-- On the raspberry pi ulnoiot installation, you can use cloudcmd to access and interact with your system.
+- On the raspberry pi IoTempower installation, you can use cloudcmd to access and interact with your system.

-- If you are asked for a user, use ``ulnoiot``, if you are asked for a password use ``iotempire``.
+- If you are asked for a user, use ``iotempower``, if you are asked for a password use ``iotempire``.

 - ssh access (this is for advanced users, usually you can just use the